 - The region you’re starting from could be running a version of OpenSim that is too far behind — or too far ahead — of the destination region.
 You can try jumping to an intermediate region first and circling around.
 This problem will fade as OpenSim development slows down and grid owners have time to catch up with the latest releases.

 - Your destination could be too far away and you’re using an out-of-date viewer, or are on a region running old OpenSim codes.
 More details about this so-called “4096 bug” are here.

 - Some people are reporting that they can’t jump until after they’ve chosen a home region.

 - The destination might be too busy.
 Home-based regions can only handle a handful of visitors at once.
 Professionally-hosted regions can handle between 20 and 80, depending on the servers.
 Some private grids are also experimenting with automatic load-balancing, and we may soon see this on the top public grids as well.

 - You can’t hypergrid teleport from one destination to another one that has exactly the same grid coordinates.
 This can be a problem for standalones, since many use the default 1000,1000 coordinates.
-Jump to another region first — try one of the regions labeled “Lower Gateway“.
+Jump to a different region first and try again from there.

 - You may also not be able to hypergrid teleport from one region to another if they share the same server.
 Again, you may need to jump out to another region first — or walk or fly over to the neighboring region instead, or do a local teleport by simply searching for the region name, not the whole hypergrid address.